Issue 4/2023 - Imperiale Gewalt

 AN: “Sacrifice zone” is actually official language.
 It is used by the Chilean government to designate territories which can be turned into wastelands.
 I think most governments have parts of either inside their country, or parts of an ex-colony, which they designate as places which can be totally exhausted.

 DFS: I don’t know if this is really about “naming” because naming implies a sense of limiting and that is exactly what we are trying to avoid.
 The titles we use allow us to highlight what’s there in a lot of different places, but which is otherwise not perceptible unless we actually come up with certain descriptions.
-They do not name specific sites but it’s somewhat more generalized.
+They do not name specific sites but are somewhat more generalized.

 CH: What I could not quite figure out is the idea (and also chapter heading) of “immortal accumulation”, subtitled: “what the vultures see”.
 The imagery that comes along with it are ruins, huge water pipelines, geysers etc., while on the soundtrack, we hear stories about copper phone-wires and indigenous myths about flamingo feathers.
 What exactly is “immortal accumulation” aiming at?

 AN: There’s a passage in the film where we talk about mining and what it’s for, and we say, copper is for circuitry, salt is for icy roads, and at the very end: the soul is for posterity.
 This idea is responding to Margaret Thatcher who famously said, “economics is the method, the object is to change the soul”.
 The connection between capitalism and the production of subjectivity is the space in which multiple accumulation becomes possible to the point where we know we’re exhausted because we are constantly being extracted from, and it’s only ever increasing.
-Once the soul becomes the mine, we are in serious trouble.
+Once the soul becomes a mine, we are in serious trouble.

 CH: A counter-concept to the “racialized neoliberal capitalocene” might be the idea of “mineral solidarity”, which is the title of the concluding chapter of the film.
 This notion is not so much connected to the earthly territory, but in the perspective that the film projects, to the “hold of the wind” – what clouds and the wind carry, which is also designated as a “migrant ecosystem”, as the voice in the film explains.
 What exactly is it that clouds might carry, beyond possible devastation or the epitome of the climate catastrophe?

 AN: We have two phrases here that point towards the same thing, and the way you phrase it is exactly right.
-If, on the one hand, you think about the nuclear cloud as the prototype of the climate catastrophe, that kind of an all-encompassing cloud is something to be very afraid of.
-At the same time, the cloud is where all of our senses are most blurred in the way that we can’t really see, we can only taste it, we can feel it on our skin.
+If, on the one hand, you think about the nuclear cloud as the prototype of the climate catastrophe, that kind of all-encompassing cloud is something to be very afraid of.
+At the same time, the cloud is where all of our senses are most blurred in the way that we can’t really see, we can only taste it, so to speak, we can feel it on our skin.
 We have a sensory experience of indistinction and I think that’s a possible idea of solidarity – a sensory solidarity, both within ourselves and beyond people.
-The other idea is that of dead slaves, or Marxists, or dissidents, whose mineral matter gets carried up into the cloud and meets cosmic, stardust, plastics, microplastics, bacteria etc. In the cloud you have a kind of swirling migratory ecosystem, which evokes another model of solidarity that borrows from more traditional notions but thinks of it in an expanded planetary or interplanetary way.
+The other idea is that of dead slaves, or Marxists, or dissidents, whose mineral matter gets carried up into the cloud and meets cosmic particles, stardust, plastics, microplastics, bacteria etc. In the cloud, you have a kind of swirling migratory ecosystem, which evokes another model of solidarity that borrows from more traditional notions but thinks of it in an expanded planetary or interplanetary way.

 DFS: On the one side, we have “mineral solidarity” which is signaling a different kind of political positioning – one that does not refer to hierarchies or to salvation or redemption.
 It also doesn’t recall moral distinctions that make any kind of collective/collaborative work globally impossible.
-On the other side, there is a descriptor for existence, which we can call elemental sociality, and which signals the same kind of connection.
+On the other side, there is a descriptor for existence, which we can call "elemental sociality", and which signals the same kind of connection.
 So “mineral solidarity” would be the ethico-political basis while elemental sociality is its onto-existential descriptor for this image of existence we are speculating on here, inspired by the Air.
-That is, they provided a full description of an elementally approached political position.
+That is, they provide a full description of an elementally approached political position.

 DFS: That’s the kind of work to be done, and it involves a radical reconfiguring of our whole imagination, and along with that, our sensibility and thinking.
-The “claim” should not be understood as an anthropological one, nor as a biological one, nor a historical one, or universal, but as an elemental one, that is, a claim that assumes the inseparability of everything, not only human, but also what is nonhuman in all of that.
+The “claim” should not be understood as an anthropological one, nor as a biological one, nor a historical one, or as universal, but as an elemental one, that is, a claim that assumes the inseparability of everything, not only human, but also what is nonhuman in all of that.
 The demands that are made under the conditions that we actually live in can easily be comprehended in misleading ways: for instance, when demands for reparations from slavery are made in the US, the answer is usually: ‘why should we pay you back, we didn’t enslave anyone.’
-Or if demands for the recognition of indigenous land are made, the answer is: ‘why should you have the land, you didn’t develop it.’
+Or if demands for the recognition of indigenous land are made, the answer is: ‘why should you own the land, you didn’t develop it.’
 Here we have two kinds of differentiations, which are biological and historical.
-But when such claims for reparations from enslavement, or the claims for the return of indigenous lands or objects held in European museums are recognized as ancestral claims, then there is also an acknowledgment of the inseparability between those who make these claims, and the things that are here and now, out there.
-And not only the actual things, but everything that has been made possible because of extraction, the original displacement and expropriation.
-So, it is a demand for the restoration of everything – a mandate that carries both utter necessity and absolute impossibility.
-If this inherent contradiction, which renders any attempt at fulfilling this mandate lacking, falling short, becomes the basis for considering actions and decisions regarding addressing colonial and racial violence, the very concept of justice will radically change.
-Justice, in this way, is no longer envisioned on the basis of a formal (transcendental or even universal) principle.
-Instead, justice would finally be seen as material, in the sense of acknowledging how everything and everyone is deeply implicated, that is, inseparable at the level of our elemental (quantic/cosmic) composition.
+But when such claims for reparations from enslavement, or the claims for the return of indigenous lands or objects held in European museums, are recognized as ancestral claims, then there is also an acknowledgment of the inseparability between those who make these claims, and the things that are here and now, out there.
+And not only the actual things, but everything that has been made possible because of extraction, the original displacement, and expropriation.

 CH: A crucial role in the theoretical background of your filmic practice is played by the Western philosophical concept of “I am” (reaching back to Descartes and Kant’s “transcendental apperception” of the ego).
 According to your ongoing and substantial critique, this concept has been mainly responsible for delimitating the free, liberal Western self from everything that surrounds it, and thus also from “lifeforms” or “non-life” which are usually deemed as less valuable.
-Do you think all forms of epistemic, but also racial or imperialist, violence can ultimately be traced back to this founding notion of the allegedly “transparent, self-affirming self”, which is also deeply implicated with whiteness and masculinity?
-Is this the root of all evil?
+Do you think all forms of epistemic, but also racial or imperialist, violence can ultimately be traced back to this founding notion of the allegedly "transparent, self-affirming self", which is also deeply implicated with whiteness and masculinity?
+Is it the root of all evil?

 DFS: I have an installation in the current São Paulo biennial that is called “The Metaphysics of the Elements – Fire: The Studio”.
 It’s a studio that shows how the end of the world happens everywhere, all the time.
 As Arjuna says, we have everything that we need to stop the violence, that’s not a place to get at.
-What we need to do is just do it here and now, but differently: bring about the end of the world in all those places, in all those gestures, in each decision that we make.
+What we need to do is just to do it here and now, but differently: bring about the end of the world in all those places, in all those gestures, in each decision that we make.

-CH: An important notion that comes up in the film is the one of something “hiding in plain sight”.
-The kind of solidarity across different regions and elementary realms that you aim at is described this way – as something that’s already there, but at the same time, we cannot fully see it or bring it out for the common good.
+CH: An important notion that comes up in the film is something “hiding in plain sight”.
+The kind of solidarity across different regions and elementary realms that you aim at is described in this way – as something that’s already there, but at the same time, we cannot fully see it or bring it out for the common good.
 At the same time, the notion seems to apply to a lot of other, not so positive processes as well, like the long disastrous history of racial discrimination, or the climate catastrophe, which are also “hiding in plain sight.”

-DFS: The image we have of the political subject today – which is addressed as subjectivity – but also in the last 20 to 30 years, is that of a collective that is identified in a certain way and whose present social conditions result from a particular history of subjugation.
+DFS: The image we have of the political subject today – which is addressed as subjectivity – but also the one that prevailed in the last 20 to 30 years, is that of a collective that is identified in a certain way and whose present social conditions result from a particular history of subjugation.
 The demands made by subjugated groups can accordingly only be understood in terms of their socio-historical particularity, which also account for their identity as such, as a separate collectivity.
 In this light, if demands are made on the basis of “mineral solidarity” or “elemental sociality,” they obviously make no sense, right?
-Because there is no separating line here, there is no line of identity, no (continuous) line of history or the (heterogenous) grid which is society.
-Under mineral solidarity, this social and historical specificity that now seems natural aspect of the proper ethical-political subjectivity are displaced or decentered.
-Hidden in plain sight then refers not so much to that which exists, but how we make sense of what exists and happens, how we describe it, and the connections that become possible.
-Everything exists and is implicated elementally (as minerally), we just don’t pay attention to that.
+Because there is no separating line here, there is no line of identity, no (continuous) line of history, or the (heterogenous) grid which is society.
+Under mineral solidarity, this social and historical specificity that now seems a natural aspect of proper ethical-political subjectivity is displaced or decentered.
+"Hidden in plain sight" then refers not so much to that which exists, but to how we make sense of what exists and happens, how we describe it, and the connections that become possible in this process.
+Everything exists and is implicated elementally (or minerally), we just don’t pay attention to that.

 CH: You state in the accompanying essay to the film that decolonization has to be considered as “the only ethically relevant principle of today”3.
-The kind of decolonization you have in mind does not seem to take its exclusive departure from colonized subjects (or “ex-colonials”) but appears to be premised on a much larger basis, one that takes into account the history of slavery and colonialism, but also focusses on extractivism, all sorts of imperialist violence, the powers of neoliberalism etc. Is there a sort of bounded, oversee-able basis of what decolonization should target on the whole?
+The kind of decolonization you have in mind does not seem to take its exclusive departure from colonized subjects (or “ex-colonials”) but appears to be premised on a much larger foundation, one that takes into account the history of slavery and colonialism, but also focusses on extractivism, all sorts of imperialist violence, the powers of neoliberalism etc. Is there a sort of bounded, oversee-able basis of what decolonization should target on the whole?

 CH: You frame your artistic approach as “elemental cinema” (in the full ambiguity of the term) and you have covered three elements in your films so far.
 Do you already know what the next move will be after fire, the one still missing, has been covered as well?
 Are there more candidates of “elementary” issues?

 AN: I think there could certainly be more elements.
 The name for the series comes from a question raised at the end of Serpent Reign: What would become of humans if expressed by the elements?
 Elemental cinema is our way of thinking through this question and I don’t think we’ve exhausted the answers to it.
 After fire, there are several options.
-One is to start over again and go back to water, earth, etc. Or we could add ether, or move to elemental particles, or visit other taxonomies like the Chinese one that considers wood and metals as “elements” as well.
+One is to start over again and go back to water, earth, etc. Or we could add ether, or move to elemental particles, or visit other taxonomies like the Chinese one that considers wood and metals as elements as well.
 But we still have to get through fire first.

 Ancestral Clouds Ancestral Claims is on view at Kunsthalle Wien Karlsplatz until March 17, 2024; https://kunsthallewien.at/en/exhibition/denise-ferreira-da-silva-arjuna-neuman/